Tsarikovich/Instagram-Best-Followers/README.md

 You can use this dict to analyze your "dead" followers or following (who doesn't send you likes).

+Dict is sorting by likes and saving in json files.

 ### Installing
 Python 3.6
 <br>pip install requirements.txt